KoiFish0/neptune-engine/README.md

 ## Getting Started

-To use Neptune, you need to git clone this repository.
+To use Neptune, you need to clone this repository.

 ```
 git clone https://github.com/KoiFish0/neptune-engine.git ./project-name